-However, if you delete an Exchange object as described in the following three situations, then it is erased permanently:
+However, if you delete an Exchange object under the three circumstances listed below, then it is erased permanently:

 Even if the object is deleted permanently, you may still be able to recover it from the offline folder (.ost) file corresponding to the Exchange mailbox, as the OST file is an offline copy of the mailbox contents on the server.
 And there are two situations:

 - You haven’t synchronized the OST file with the server.
 In that case, the object deleted from the server still exists in the OST file normally.